japila-books/spark-sql-internals/docs/spark-sql-Distribution-AllTuples.md

 createPartitioning(numPartitions: Int): Partitioning
 ----

-NOTE: `createPartitioning` is part of link:spark-sql-Distribution.adoc#createPartitioning[Distribution Contract] to create a link:spark-sql-SparkPlan-Partitioning.adoc[Partitioning] for a given number of partitions.
+NOTE: `createPartitioning` is part of spark-sql-Distribution.md#createPartitioning[Distribution Contract] to create a spark-sql-SparkPlan-Partitioning.md[Partitioning] for a given number of partitions.

 `createPartitioning`...FIXME